Nivalyx/osu-wiki/wiki/People/Tournament_Committee/id.md

 Those who are interested in joining the tournament committee may express their interest to us by sending an email to [tournaments@ppy.sh](mailto:tournaments@ppy.sh).
 Successful candidates are expected to have a significant breadth of experience in the tournament scene, either as a player or staff.

 Apabila kamu tertarik untuk bergabung menjadi anggota panel ini, kamu dapat mengirimkan email pada alamat [tournaments@ppy.sh](mailto:tournaments@ppy.sh).
-Kami hanya akan menerima nama-nama yang memang sudah banyak, baik sebagai pemain maupun sebagai staf turnamen.
+Kami hanya akan menerima nama-nama yang memang sudah banyak dikenal di dalam ranah turnamen, baik sebagai pemain maupun sebagai staf.

 ## Members